The Society of Garden Designers Awards – the winning gardens

 Stuart Craine – Winner, Planting Design Award

-Stuart Craine transformed a long, thin plot with a palette of soft pastel blooms – a smart strategy which won him the Planting Design Award
+Stuart Craine transformed a long, thin plot with a palette of soft pastel blooms – a smart strategy that won him the Planting Design Award

 'At first glance, this garden looks slightly wild and natural, but it is in fact carefully planned and is practical.
 The general atmosphere is luscious abundant greenery with a hint of feminine softness with flowers, complemented with a minimal modernist approach in the furniture, giving a sophisticated urban vibe.'